Antari-yan/python_logging_module/README.md

 # Python logging module
 This python module `modules/log_setup.py` appends the default logging module with additional capabilities.
+Besides the module script all other used modules should be available in python3 by default.

 - Predefined logging format for debug and all other formats
 - Colorized logging output for command line
 - Buffered SMTP logging
 - Rotating File logging with zipping capability (requires gzip)
 - [RFC5424](https://datatracker.ietf.org/doc/rfc5424/) Syslog logging
+- Switch between local time and utc

 ## Usage